shannon-lab/zapdos/doc/content/source/dgkernels/DGEFieldAdvection.md

 For more information about the discontinuous Galerkin method within MOOSE, please see [DGKernels syntax page](syntax/DGKernels/index.md).

 !alert! warning title=Untested Class
-The `DGEFieldAdvection` does not have a formalized test, yet.
+The `DGEFieldAdvection` object does not have a formalized test, yet.
 For this reason, users should beware of unforeseen bugs when using `DGEFieldAdvection`.
 To report a bug or discuss future contributions to Zapdos, please refer to the [Zapdos GitHub Discussions page](https://github.com/shannon-lab/zapdos/discussions).